anton-po-github/dotnet_postgresql/README.md

-a basic initial App that has a standard CRUD of operations
+a basic initial App that has a standard CRUD of operations for Users

-also successfully connected to the Azure cloud
+successfully connected to the Azure cloud

+Send Email Confirmation: SendGrid / ASP.NET Core Identity